akhodakivskiy/VimFx/documentation/api.md

   following values, depending on what kind of _element_ is focused and which _key_ was pressed:

+  - `'ignore'`: element: some kind of Vim-style editor.
+VimFx automatically enters Ignore mode when this focus type is encountered. key: any pressed key.
   - `'editable'`: element: some kind of text input, a `<select>` element or a “contenteditable” element. key: any pressed key.
   - `'activatable'`: element: an “activatable” element (link or button).